poonchuanan/tp/docs/DeveloperGuide.md

 >Adding an exercise entry without date
     Test case: `add e/ 50 sit-ups c/ 75`
-    Expected: An entry with food description `50 sit-ups` and calories of `75` would be added into today's list.
+    Expected: An entry with food description `50 sit-ups` and calories of `75` would be added into today's list

 >Incorrect inputs to try:
     `add f/ jelly 90 `: has missing calorie tag